NozomuYoshida/iss_overhead_reminder/README.md

 - Send mail automatically to the designated person whose area is being passed through by ISS.

 ## Setup
+- Set the latitude and longitude of your living area (c.f., https://www.latlong.net/)
+  - MY_LAT: your latitude (float)
+  - MY_LONG: your longitude (float)
 - Change the information below
   - SENDER_NAME = 'John Doe'
   - MY_EMAIL = 'example@gmail.com'